SwissClinicalTrialOrganisation/secuTrial_recipes/create_lookuptable/README.md

 while another (P2) is treated with Ibuprofen.
 Yet another patient (P3) is treated for a bacterial infection with penicillin.

-P1: Pain -> Paracetamol
+* P1: Pain -> Paracetamol
-P2: Pain -> Ibuprofen
+* P2: Pain -> Ibuprofen
-P3: Bacterial infection -> penicillin
+* P3: Bacterial infection -> penicillin

 Hierarchically you can set up two levels.
-First level defining what the treatment is for (e.g. pain) and what it is treated with (e.g. paracetamol).
+First, the level defining what the treatment is for (e.g. pain) and second what it is treated with (e.g. paracetamol).

 1. FormBuilder
 2. Click "Edit lookup tables"